This text discusses the context of a videosonic poem - Côa Valley (6min 28sec; Antony Lyons, 2019) and two related works.

 Fernando Pessoa - The Book of Disquiet

-Creative research involves dynamic, fluid enquiry.
-For me, this is mycelial and rhizomic - embracing a cluster of approaches under the umbrella term of ‘geopoetic’.
-Infused with flavours of ethnographic and geographical study, while attuning to more immediate eco-social and political undercurrents and shadows, there is contact with deep-time and cyclical-time patterns.
-Through slow, deep observations of landscape and place, there emerges consideration of multiple overlapping pasts, futures and presents/presences.
-Geopoetics might be described as a process by which rationality and science are reflected in the mirrors of subjective, imaginative and landscape-situated knowledges.
-From this perspective, filmic methods encompass contrasting light and shadow, in both technical and psychological senses, juxtaposing the real and imaginary; intuitive and factual; condensing, flowing, soaking-in, leaking-out.
+Place-based creative research involves dynamic, fluid enquiry.
+For me, this is mycelial and rhizomic in nature - embracing a cluster of approaches under the umbrella term of ‘geopoetic’.
+Infused with flavours of ethnographic and geographical study, while attuning to more immediate eco-social and political undercurrents and shadows, there is contact with deep (geological) time and cyclical-time patterns.
+Slow, deep observations of landscape and place can reveal new amalgams, consisting of multiple overlapping pasts, futures and presents/presences.
+Geopoetics could be described as processes by which rationality and science are reflected in the mirrors, camera obscuras or claude glasses of subjective, imaginative and landscape-situated knowledges.
+From this perspective, filmic methods are based on the observation of light and darkness (or degrees of shadow), in both technical and psychological senses, juxtaposing the real and imaginary; representational and intuitive.

-In the now depopulated Côa Valley region, we find prehistoric animal rock-engravings located alongside, and infusing, active efforts aimed at endangered species protection and ‘rewilding’.
-This was the recording site of one of a triptych of long-take ‘video-sonic poems’; all three dwelling on elemental, weather-related, forces of nature-culture change, disappearance (and re-appearance).
+In the gradually depopulating Côa Valley region of Portugal, we find traces of prehistoric animal rock-engravings located alongside, and influencing, active efforts aimed at conserving endangered species and supporting ‘rewilding’.
+This was the field-recording site for one of a triptych of long-take video-sonic pieces, all three of which dwell on elemental, weather-related, forces of nature-culture change, disappearance and re-emergence.
 Traces of the past; portents of the future.
-Using video as an observation method, and even a form of cartography, a storm in the valley provided an opportunity to record a particular ‘limbo landscape’ atmosphere.
-In the resultant moving-image piece, as cloud slowly envelops the scene, the accompanying torrents of rainwater are palpable.
-Through watching - and listening - the viewer is encountering some of the flows that have contributed to the formation of this rugged valley.
+Using video as an observation method, and perhaps even a form of cartography, a storm in the valley provided an opportunity to record a particular ‘limbo landscape’ atmosphere.
+In the resultant moving-image work, as cloud slowly envelops the scene, the accompanying torrents of rainwater are palpable.
+Through watching - and listening - the viewer is encountering some of the flows that have contributed to the formation of this steep-sided, rugged valley.
 Not imminently threatened with destruction or oblivion, it was however facing inundation by the planned Foz Côa Dam project in the early 1990s.
-EDP, the Portuguese electricity-generating company began work on a 100m-high dam across a gorge close to the Côa meets the much larger Douro River.
-The project was soon abandoned, due largely to a campaign of protests to save and protect the hugely significant Palaeolithic rock-art engravings found in the gorge.
+EDP, the Portuguese electricity-generating company began work on a 100m-high dam across a gorge close to where the Côa has its confluence with the much larger Douro River.
+The project was eventually abandoned, due largely to a campaign of protests to save and protect the hugely significant Palaeolithic rock-art engravings found in the gorge.
 The 1995 rallying cry (derived from a song by the hip-hop group Black Company) was ’As gravuras não sabem nadar!
 (The engravings don’t know how to swim!’).

-My own aim of capturing the shifting nebulous valley conditions for a ‘long-take’ was cut short by the mounting vigour of the storm, threatening to flood both me and my equipment.
-Here we are at the confluence of erosional stormwater-flows, river currents, old pastoral-shepherding pathways and new interventionist ‘re-naturing’.
-In the mesh of activities, there is a blurring between cultural and natural realms.
-Through a series of elegiac moving-image works1 (and related writings and intermedia installation-art), I am contemplating the entangled relationships between topics such as (re)wilding, sanctuary, invasiveness and release.
-Each of the existing triptych of videos exhibits a post-human ambience - elemental and dark; also suggesting feral-ness and ongoingness.
+My own aim of capturing the shifting nebulous valley conditions for a ‘long-take’ film was cut short by the mounting vigour of the storm, threatening to flood both me, my companions and my equipment.
+Coming into collision here are erosional stormwater-flows, river currents, old pastoral-shepherding pathways, new interventionist ‘re-naturing’, serendipity and creative fieldwork.
+Within the dynamic mesh of activities, there is a blurring between cultural and natural realms.
+Through this series of elegiac moving-image works (plus related writings and intermedia installation-art), I am contemplating some entangled relationships between topics such as (re)wilding, sanctuary, invasiveness and dark ecologies.
+Timothy Morton (2016, p.5) describes dark ecology as “ecological awareness, dark-depressing.
+Yet ecological awareness is also dark-uncanny.
+And strangely it is dark-sweet.”
+Each of the triptych of videos exhibits an elemental post-human ambience; and in the more-than-human presences, there are suggestions of feral-ness and ongoingness.
 Cloud, mist and fog bring us humans into more intimate connection with visceral moistness, miasma or ghostliness.
 Enveloped in the mist, there can appear to be a suspension of flow and time, awaiting the vectors of rains and streams, the portents of future floods.
 These nebulous meteorological processes wash and sculpt the landforms as well as human and animal structures and natures.
 All that is solid melts into water.

-FIG 2: Terras da Beira [Lands at the Edge].
-Three video-sonic poems from three landscapes: Cornwall clay-mining (UK), Orford Ness lighthouse (UK) and Côa Valley (Portugal).
+FIG 2 (below): Terras da Beira [Lands at the Edge].
+Stills from three video-sonic poems, from three landscapes: Cornwall clay-mining area (UK), Orford Ness & lighthouse (UK) and Côa Valley (Portugal).

 ‘Nothing is weaker than water,